Public outcry follows Texas school administrator's comments about presenting 'opposing' views of the Holocaust - KRDO

 “It’s almost like a joke, what would an opposing view of the Holocaust be?” a teacher at Carroll Independent School District in Southlake, Texas, where the comment was made, told CNN’s Ed Lavandera.
 The teacher did not want to be identified for fear of retribution.

 Lane Ledbetter, superintendent of the Carroll ISD, issued an apology Thursday after a recording was leaked of the training session during which the comment was made.
-NBC News first reported on the recording and the incident.
-CNN has obtained a copy of the recording.
+The audio, first reported by NBC News, was secretly recorded by a staff member and obtained by CNN.

 On it, Gina Peddy, executive director of curriculum and instruction for the district, can be heard using the Holocaust as an example of a historic event that would require opposing views to be presented.
 At the time, she was advising elementary school teachers on how to follow new district guidelines for the vetting of books after teachers expressed frustration and confusion over the new law impacting curriculum.